btrettel/plint/README.md

 # plint: patent claim linter

-Current version: 0.6.0
+Current version: 0.7.0

 plint analyzes a text file containing patent claims for 112(b), 112(d), 112(f), and other issues.

 By default, plint will emulate a nitpicky examiner.
-When making the default warnings files (warnings.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners would reject a claim based on the presence of a particular word or phrase.
+When making the default warnings files (warnings.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners or judges would reject a claim based on the presence of a particular word or phrase.
 I don't ask whether the rejection would be valid. warnings.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
 It represents rejections (valid or not) that an applicant might possible face.
 If this is too nitpicky for your tastes, you're welcome to make your own warnings file or modify the existing file. plint is highly customizable.

 I also include some lines meant to point out unnecessarily narrow claim limitations that may be of interest outside of patent prosecution.